You may be wondering how to wire outlet with four wires. Before you get started, you may be wondering: why do I have four wires in my outlet?

 You might be asking yourself, “How do you connect four wires to two wires?”Or How to Wire Outlet With Four Wires and you’re probably wondering if you can just twist them together.
 But this may not be the best solution, so here’s what you can do instead.
 You can twist them together tightly, using electrical tape to keep them from tangling.
 Alternatively, you should use wire nuts.

 When connecting a four-wire electrical line to a two-wire one, you should first know the voltage needed on the two-wire line.
 Normally, the two-wire line has one red hot wire, one black wire, and a white common wire.
 It also contains a ground wire.
-In this situation, the white wire should be connected to the red hot wire.
 In both situations, you should always use a junction box to store your wiring.

 The Difference Between Two Wire and Four Wire Process Instrument Cables